Marion Dean Ross: The Legacy of a Scholar

 Ross's scholarship, professional service, and teaching were major influences in fostering an interest in historic preservation in the Pacific Northwest.
 He directed Historic American Building Survey projects in Jacksonville, Oregon, in 1971, and in the Great Smoky Mountains in 1957.
 He served from 1970 to 1976 on Oregon's State Advisory Committee on Historic Preservation, and in 1981 was awarded the Distinguished Preservationist Award by the Historic Preservation League of Oregon.

-During 1990, the south addition of UO's Lawrence Hall was under construction with its major purpose being a new home for the Architecture and Allied Arts Library.
+During 1990, the south addition of UO's Lawrence Hall was under construction with its major purpose being a new home for the Design Library.
 It had been determined that the library's reading room be named after Professor Ross, and a fund to furnish the facility had been established in his honor.
 The room was formally dedicated on April 27, 1991, and the moving tributes made to Ross on that occasion can be found in University Archives.
 Ross had died a few weeks earlier, of a heart attack, on April 2, 1991.